Rootkitsmm-zz/WinIo-Vidix/README.md

 >
 When the source or destination operand is a memory operand, the operand must be aligned on a 16-byte boundary or a general-protection exception (#GP) is generated.
 >
+and
+>
+Alignment
+Most structures are aligned to their natural alignment.
+The primary exceptions are the stack pointer and malloc or alloca memory, which are aligned to 16 byte, in order to aid performance.
+Alignment above 16 bytes must be done manually, but since 16 bytes is a common alignment size for XMM operations, this should suffice for most code.
+For more information about structure layout and alignment see Types and Storage.
+For information about the stack layout, see Stack Usage.
+>

 so stack address must be  aligned:) i dont  fix this part in my code :)))